Reporters can and should restructure their stories about climate-change-related severe weather events.

 There are two primary reasons for this:

-- We’re all busy, and people are taking less and less time to read (or listen to or watch) stories.
+Second, we’re all busy so people are taking less and less time to read (or listen to or watch) stories.
 With The Inverted Pyramid, they know that if they read the lede, a.k.a. the first paragraph, and maybe a couple more, they’ll have the most important information.
 They can quit reading right there without fear of missing too much, if anything.

 So who’s deciding what is the most and least important information, what’s in the lede and what doesn’t show up until THE END?